victoirebeaufils/victoirebeaufils/README.md

 - 🔭 I’m working on a secret project dealing with health-related information recording and processing 😎
 - 🌱 I’m currently an intern at the McLean Harvard Affiliate Hospital
-- 💬 Ask me about language learning and cognitive and abnormal psychology
+- 💬 Ask me about language learning, cognition, abnormal psychology, EEG recordings, Brain Computer Interfaces or UI/UX
 - 📫 How to reach me: Email me using victoire.beaufil@gmail.com or vbeaufil@purdue.edu
 - 😄 Pronouns: she/her or they/them